Adafruit 9-DOF Absolute Orientation IMU Fusion Breakout - BNO055

 - Temperature (1Hz) Ambient temperature in degrees celsius

 Handy, right?
 So we placed this very nice sensor on its own breakout, complete with 3.3V regulator, logic level shifting for the Reset and I2C pins, an external 32.768KHz crystal (recommended for best performance), and breakouts for some other pins you might find handy.
 Comes assembled and tested, with a small piece of header.
 Some soldering is required to attach the header to the breakout PCB, but its pretty easy work.
-Best of all you can get started in 10 minutes with our handy tutorial on assembly, wiring, Arduino library and Processing graphical interface, and more!
+Best of all you can get started in 10 minutes with our handy tutorial on assembly, wiring, CircuitPython & Arduino libraries, and Processing graphical interface, and more!

 - Dimensions: 20mm x 27mm x 4mm / 0.8" x 1.1" x 0.2"